plum-tech/CalcuPiano/specifications/Soundpack.md

 **[Unavailable on CalcuPiano Web]**

-It can resolve a `Note` to either `BundledSoundFile` or `LocalSoundFile`, so the serialization is necessary.

 A `LocalSoundpack` object is serialized to json, stored in Hive with its `id`.

-The `SoundFile`s, either `BundledSoundFile` or `LocalSoundFile`, it contains will also be serialized together.
+The `LocalSoundFile` it contains will also be serialized together.
 Thus, the deserialization will find the right one, then it can resolve a correct audio file, in assets or file system.

 Notably, to import a soundpack from URL or local file will unpack those audio files and sheets into file system.